 Earlier this year Ecobirdy created a range of colourful furniture from the recycled material, while last year Adidas collaborated with Parley for the Oceans to recreate a classic shoe from waste plastic.

-Image is by University of Portsmouth.
+Image is by David Jones, courtesy of University of Portsmouth.